17 Mile Drive,

 Cypress Point Club is set at the foothills of the Santa Lucia Mountains on the very tip of the Monterey Peninsula and the cliff top terrain is varied and thrilling.
-Almost as many superlatives have been used about the beauty of the location as have been used to describe the course itself.
-Seth Reynor was originally drafted in to design Cypress Point but sadly he died before its completion so Dr Alister MacKenzie, perhaps the world’s greatest ever architect, stepped in to complete the job during the “Roaring Twenties”.
+Almost as many superlatives have been used to describe the beauty of the location as the course itself.

 “The best 17-hole course in the world” is how Cypress Point has been described.
 The closing hole is considered by some to be little more than a route back to the clubhouse and perhaps the 16th hole is a weakness too, especially if you can’t carry the ball more than 200 yards into the prevailing wind.
 The Pacific is the ultimate water hazard on this 231-yard one-shot hole.
 It’s considered the best golf hole in the world or the worst if you dump your third tee shot into the sea.

 David commented on our Cypress Point